 - Quality Output Only – The main conditions for outsourcing assignments will always hinge on the quality of output and if this is diminished, the contract can always be terminated.

-- Filling Departmental Gaps – Companies lacking specific departments like tech support or IT workers can fill those by outsourcing to an outside firm.
+- Filling Departmental Gaps – Companies lacking specific departments like tech support or IT workers can fill those by outsourcing to an outside development firm.

-- Flexibility of Cost – Since costs often depend on the projects, it is always possible to change the firms you will outsource to, for cheaper labor.
+- Flexibility of Cost – Since costs often depend on the projects, it is always possible to change the firms you will outsource to, for cheaper development labor.
 Expense variability is high.

 - Limited Control – Unfortunately, project outsourcing affords very limited control on a practical basis due to the remote nature of the arrangement.

-Staff Augmentation Vs Staff Outsourcing
+IT Staff Augmentation Vs Project Outsourcing

-- Maintain absolute control
+- Maintain team control

-- Fill specific skill gaps
+- Fill specific development skill gaps

 - Maintain a harmonious workplace

-- Increase the speed of the output
+- Increase the speed of output

 - Keep the quality of results high